MCFpy/mcf/docs/source/user_guide/estimation.rst

     )

 For a continuous heterogeneity variable, the Modified Causal Forest will by default smooth the distribution of the variable.
 The smoothing procedure evaluates the effects at a local neighborhood around a pre-defined number of evaluation points.
-The number of evaluation points can be specified through the parameter ``p_gates_smooth_no_evalu_points`` of the class :py:class:`~mcf_functions.ModifiedCausalForest`.
+The number of evaluation points can be specified through the parameter ``p_gates_smooth_no_evalu_points`` of the class :py:class:`~mcf_main.ModifiedCausalForest`.
 The local neighborhood is based on an Epanechnikov kernel estimation using Silverman's bandwidth rule.
 The multiplier for Silverman's bandwidth rule can be chosen through the parameter ``p_gates_smooth_bandwidth``.

 .. code-block:: python